vibbits/irefindex/README.txt

 Source data is imported into the database using the following command:

   irimport --all

+Each imported source should have its name emitted on standard output.
+Errors are produced on standard error.

 Obtaining Integer Identifiers from Previous Releases
 ----------------------------------------------------